 Patagonia’s Black Hole Backpack is my go-to for travel.
 It’s a pretty simple bag that gets into any overhead bin on a plane when it’s fully packed.
 It’s not huge, but I’m on the road 200 days out of the year and I’ve learned not to overpack!
 The simple act of traveling with a backpack means I never have to check a bag or drag one up airport escalators (a major stress reducer), and it provides me with a nice little workout as I walk to my gate.
 Some other wellness essentials you’ll always find in my bag: workout clothes and elastic resistance bands so I can do simple isometric exercises even when I’m living out of a hotel.

 Travel packs of almonds

 When I’m traveling, I always have some packets of peanuts, almonds, or another type of nut on hand.
 It’s very clear from my research on the Blue Zones that you want to be eating four types of foods every single day to stay healthy: whole grains, greens of all varieties, beans, and a couple handfuls of nuts.
 If you can get those four things into your daily diet, you're probably adding a half-dozen years to your life expectancy.
 Nuts in particular are great because they’re very satiating and help maintain balanced blood sugar.
 They’re also a great source of protein, healthy fats, and fiber.
-The fiber in nuts helps feed your healthy gut bacteria, which in turn produce health-promoting substances called short-chain fatty acids that have anti-inflammatory effects.
+The fiber in nuts helps feed your healthy gut bacteria, which in turn produce health-promoting substances called short-chain fatty acids that have anti-inflammatory effects1.

 Haibike electronic bike